-Myanmar is just 3 hours by plane from Singapore, and its largest city Yangon makes a great weekend getaway option for anyone looking for an interesting and affordable vacation, minus the tourist hordes you tend to get in more popular countries like Thailand and Vietnam.
-I definitely enjoyed the lack of touts and general safety as I explored Myanmar’s most commercial city.
-Here’s what I recommend if you only have time to spend one weekend in Yangon.
+Myanmar is just 3 hours by plane from Singapore, and Yangon makes a great weekend getaway option for anyone looking for an interesting and affordable vacation, minus the tourist hordes you tend to get in more popular countries like Thailand and Vietnam.
+I definitely enjoyed the lack of touts and crowds as I explored Myanmar’s largest and most commercial city.
+Here’s a list of things to do if you only have time to spend one weekend in Yangon.

 Thanks to the lovely folk of the Pan Pacific Yangon who sponsored the trip and invited me to check out their new hotel in downtown Yangon, but I also stayed additional nights at my own cost in a lovely hostel near the famous Shwedagon Pagoda for those who are on a budget – that you can read about below.

 Myanmar is an intriguing country – Yangon reminded me a little of Vientiane in Laos and has a very different vibe from Bagan, where I spent my birthday morning flying over the temples in a hot-air balloon.
 I definitely want to return someday!

 - What to Eat